Blog / SOPs and Process

 Build the quality scorecard before work starts

-Quality review should be part of the template, not a reaction after the first mistake.
-Pick 5 checks for the workflow.
-For inbox triage, that might be label accuracy, priority, owner, deadline, and whether the assistant drafted or escalated correctly.
+For inbox sorting, that might be label accuracy, priority, owner, deadline, and whether the assistant drafted or escalated correctly.
 For uploads, it might be title, price, image, category, and source file link.

 OSHA's job hazard analysis guide uses the basic discipline of breaking a job into steps, finding what can go wrong, and choosing controls before the work starts.
 The same logic helps office SOPs: name the step, name the likely failure, and write the check that catches it.

-Use direct weekly feedback: "Out of 45 ticket labels, 41 were right.
-Four billing tickets were marked general support.
+Use direct weekly feedback: "Out of 45 ticket labels, 41 were right; four billing tickets were marked general support.
 Add the billing example to the SOP and hold billing replies for review this week."
 That teaches the standard and improves the document at the same time.

 Control versions so the SOP does not rot